Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

-To develop an intuition on how a Nash equilibrium strategy should work and to introduce some key concepts for the subsequent analysis, we first look at the simpler case when both players can install only at time $t=0$.
-In this situation an admissible control (equivalently a strategy) for the player $i$ is completely determined by the deterministic value The expected profit can be computed exactly as
+To develop an intuition on how a Nash equilibrium strategy should work and to introduce some key concepts for the subsequent analysis, we first analyze {a static game} where both players can install only at time $t=0$.
+In this situation, an admissible control {$I_t \equiv I=(I^1,I^2)$} (equivalently a strategy) is completely determined by the deterministic values

+with ${\bf I}^i : \mathbb{R} \times D \to D$. {As the solution to \eqref{model}, in this case, is simply an Orstein-Uhlenbeck process, the expected value in \eqref{cost} can be trivially computed.
+In particular, the expected profit reads as}